What is Outcome-Driven Innovation?

 Kano Model

-A framework that categorizes features by how they affect customer satisfaction.
+A prioritization framework that classifies features by how their presence or absence affects customer satisfaction.

 Learn more